zserge/jsmn/README.md

 This will create a parser, and then it tries to parse up to 10 JSON tokens from the `js` string.

-A non-negative reutrn value of `jsmn_parse` is the number of tokens actually used by the parser.
+A non-negative return value of `jsmn_parse` is the number of tokens actually used by the parser.
 Passing NULL instead of the tokens array would not store parsing results, but instead the function will return the value of tokens needed to parse the given